tpolecat/tpolecat.github.io/_drafts/f-bounds.md

                                                  ^
 ```

-So this approach doesn't meet our stated goal of requiring that `renamed` return the same type, and we can't abstract over our renaming operation.
+So this approach doesn't meet our stated goal of requiring that `renamed` return the same type as its receiver, and we can't abstract over our renaming operation.
 So let's see what we can do if we make our types a bit fancier.

 ### F-Bounded Types

-An F-bounded type is parameterized over its own subtypes, which gives us a means to "pass" the implementing type as an argument that we can use in the trait definition.
+An F-bounded type is **parameterized over its own subtypes**, which allows us to "pass" the implementing type as an argument to the superclass.
 The self-referential nature of `Pet[A <: Pet[A]]` is puzzling when you first see it; if it doesn't click for you just keep on reading and it should start making more sense.

 ```scala
 trait Pet[A <: Pet[A]] {